$9.99 flat-rate Priority Mail shipping in U.S. ............. Call (855) 439-3743

 I’ve been very liberal in my use of the word aberration to include any deviation from a perfect image at the exit pupil of the eyepiece.
 It must be noted that these aberrations, though real, detract less, usually, from the final image quality than do the grosser aberrations of the primary mirrors and lenses.
 One should address, in designing the optimum optical system for one’s budget, the quality of the mirrors and eyepieces together, for, ultimately, it is the combination of these elements that produces the final image.

 How are we, in the absence of test-lab data, to come to any conclusion about the quality of any one of the over 1400 eyepieces currently on the market?
 Go to star parties.
 Ask users their opinions about their eyepieces.
-Read Cloudy Nights.
+Read the Cloudy Nights, or Stargazer's Lounge, or Ice In Space Forum posts.
 Read on-line reviews.
 Read magazine reviews.
 Read books on the subject of telescope optics.
 Test for yourself by experimentation.

 Maybe some day we’ll get quantified lab tests.
 Until that day, just be aware that there is no perfect eyepiece—merely one that's good enough for you.